FODMAPs are a frequently discussed group of foods that many people are confused about – learn what they are and whether you need to worry about them.

 - Fruits: apples, avocados, cherries, mangos, peaches, pears, watermelons, fruit juice and dried fruit

-- Vegetables: onions, garlic, cabbage, broccoli, Brussels sprouts, asparagus, artichoke, eggplant, mushrooms, cauliflower
+- Vegetables: onions, garlic, cabbage, broccoli, Brussels sprouts, asparagus, artichoke, mushrooms, cauliflower

 - Dairy products: milk, yogurt, soft cheeses